alko5923/Programmable-Calculator/README.md

-Symbolic Calculator
+# Welcome to the Programmable Symbolic Calculator
-Author: Aljaz Kovac (alko5923) and Leo Arnholm

-What is it?
+## What is it?
 This is a Symbolic Calculator, an easy tool to use if you'd like to write your own mathematical functions and perform calculations.
 Here is an example of how you would implement a simple factorial function: